A Mother's Atonement: Plot

-Ben Morrison (Lon Chaney) and his daughter Jen (Cleo Madison) live on an island not far from the mainland.
+Ben Morrison and his daughter Jen live on an island not far from the mainland.
 Jasper Crane, a crude middle-aged man, wants to marry Jen, and bargains with Ben to buy her.
 Ben relates the story of how his wife Alice deserted him many years ago, leaving him for a city slicker, John Newton.
-(In the flashback sequence, Chaney plays his younger self.)

 Jen overhears her father bargaining to sell her to Mr. Crane, and she is horrified.
 Unwilling to marry him, Jen escapes through a trap door in the cottage's floor and swims across a wide expanse of water to the mainland where she is pulled out of the water by two business partners James Hilton and Wilbur Kent.
 Kent is engaged to marry James Hilton's sister, Dorothy.
 James takes an interest in Jen, but his mother Mrs. Hilton decides that Jen must go.
 Kent gives Jen some money for expenses and tells her to come see him if she ever needs anything.

 Over the years, John Newton eventually tired of Alice, and she drifted in with a vulgar social set.
 Kent decides he needs a final bachelor's spree before his marriage to Dorothy and plans a raucous party on his yacht.
 John Newton is to be at the party, and Kent plans to surprise him by inviting Alice.
 Jen is unable to find work in the city and writes Kent for help.
 Her letter arrives at the height of the party, and Kent plans to add to the fun by bringing the girl to the party as well.

 When she arrives, Alice recognizes Jen as her daughter, but does not tell anyone.
 Meanwhile, a financial problem arises and Hilton hurries to the party to discuss the situation with Kent.
 When he arrives, Hilton sees Alice, obviously very uncomfortable in the riotous surroundings.
 Newton, seeing how Alice is suffering, asks for her forgiveness, and begs her to lead a life worthy of her daughter.
 Hilton and Jen declare their love for each other, while Newton comforts Alice who is distraught with emotion.